PSP-Archive/ARK-4/README.md

 - `meetpatty` for his excellent work in fixing bugs and adding important features like cIPL and DevKit support as well as porting `Time Machine` and `Despertar del Cementerio`.

 - `Codestation` for his incredible work improving CSO speeds and creating the ZSO format.

+- `Krazynez` for his amazing work on `Advanced VSH Menu` and other bugfixes and features.

 - `TheSubPlayer` for all the wonderful themes made for the custom launcher.